Hanif Abdurraqib: Prose

 In January 2018, Abdurraqib announced he had signed a two-book deal with Random House; announced as a nonfiction book They Don't Dance No' Mo on the history of black performance in the United States, to be published in 2020 and an essay collection following up on They Can't Kill Us Until They Kill Us.About They Can't Kill Us, a review from Booklist wrote: "Abdurraqib writes with uninhibited curiosity and insight about music and its ties to culture and memory, life and death, on levels personal, political, and universal...
 Abdurraqib’s poignant critiques, a catalog of the current moment and all that preceded it, inspire us to listen with our whole selves."

 The first book in the Random House deal was retitled A Little Devil in America: Notes in Praise of Black Performance and was released March 30, 2021.
 A Little Devil received a starred prepublication review in Publishers Weekly, which wrote: "Filled with nuance and lyricism, Abdurraqib's luminous survey is stunning."
 Kirkus called the book: "A thoughtful memoir rolled into a set of joined essays on life, death, and the Black experience in America....Another winner from Abdurraqib, a writer always worth paying attention to."
 Abdurraqib himself describes A Little Devil in America as "a catalogue of excitements".
 The book was awarded the 2022 Andrew Carnegie Medal for Excellence in Nonfiction.
 It was also awarded the 2021 Gordon Burn Prize.

+Abdurraqib's 2024 book, There's Always This Year: On Basketball and Ascension, was longlisted for the 2024 National Book Award for Nonfiction.

+Podcasts

+In 2021, Abdurraqib launched a weekly podcast called "Object of Sound" with Sonos Radio.
+The music focused podcast features interviews and curated playlists by Abdurraqib and guests.